The Cost of Living in Greece: Is It Expensive?

 Cost of Accommodation

-Rental and housing prices are fairly affordable.
-Although they have steadily increased over the last few years due to the number of Airbnb’s that have been established, you can still find an affordable place to live.
-For monthly rent, expect to pay between €400-€700 for a one-bedroom apartment, and €250-€350 if it’s in a shared apartment.
+Rental and housing prices are fairly affordable in Greece.
+Although prices have steadily increased over the last few years due to the rise of Airbnb, you can still find an affordable place to live.
+For monthly rent, expect to pay between €400-€700 for a one-bedroom apartment, or €250-€350 if it’s in a shared apartment.
 For a two or three-bedroom apartment, this ranges from €600-€1,200.
+The average property price for an apartment in the center of Athens varies between €1,500-€4,000 per m², while apartments outside the city center range between €900-€2,500 per m².

 Internet & Utility Fees